Number Data Type

 View Answer:

-In JavaScript, there are several ways to write a number.
-Is there a safe way to separate large number groups like 1,000,000,000 and maintain a formal format?
+In JavaScript, Is there a safe way to separate large number groups like 1,000,000,000 and maintain a formal format?

 View Answer: